erikpukinskis/prototype-narrative-editor/THEFUTURE.md

 Enforce the rule of application-level code is plausibly written and deployed by a non-programer.

+[ ] Get 'bobby follows berries' scenario to run
-[ ] Get browser.on.phone to noop inside an iframe
+[ ] Get bobby.tap to click the button

 Backlog
 -------